*SUMMIT ROCK IS CLOSED FOR THE SEASON FEBRUARY 1ST - AUGUST 31ST 2019. During the "open" season, Summit Rock is open on weekends and holidays.

 The day use area offers a variety of amenities.
 A one mile nature trail is available to the park visitor which provides an excellent example of the flora and fauna to be found in the park.
 Picnic tables are available year round in the forty-acre, grass covered, day use area.
 For large gatherings, there are three group areas available by reservation.
 For reservations, please call (408) 355-2201.
 During the summer months the park is home to the only outdoor Shakespearean company in Silicon Valley.
 Silicon Valley Shakespeare has been delighting audiences with outstanding productions of the works of Williams Shakespeare.
 For more information about Silicon Valley Shakespeare, visit their website at www.svshakespeare.org.

 An RV campground, open year-round, offers electric and water hook-ups and a dump station.
 Vehicle length limit is 30 feet.
-Reservations can be made for RV camping by calling (408) 355-2201.
-Hike-in tent group camping is available by reservation at the hike-in campground.
+Reservations can be made for RV camping and Hike-in tent camping online at www.parkhere.org or by calling (408) 355-2201.
 Hike-in tent camping is closed from the third Sunday in October, 2018, until the third Friday in March, 2019.

 NO CAR CAMPING AT SANBORN PARK.